 - Collecting video from cameras in the area.
 Traffic cameras and security cameras from local businesses can both help prove how an accident happened.
 Lawyers who need to access security footage often try to contact businesses around the scene of the accident as quickly as possible to make sure the businesses preserve the recordings.

 - Using witness testimony.
 Were there other people at the scene of the accident who clearly saw what happened?
 You may be able to help your lawyer by collecting contact information for witnesses at the scene of the accident to ensure that your lawyer can contact them later if there are any questions about fault in the accident.

 - Analyzing accident scene photos.
 In some cases, photos of the two vehicles may help establish what occurred in the accident, especially when paired with witness testimony.
 You may help your lawyer if, while still at the scene of the accident, you take some images or videos of the scene and the condition of the vehicles involved.

 - Preserving recollections in writing.
 What seems crystal clear moments after the accident may fade from memory faster than you realize.
 With a lawyer’s help and guidance, make sure you write down your version events as soon as possible so that you can refer back to it later.

 Even if the other driver was clearly responsible for your accident, you may need legal help proving so and collecting damages.
-Contact Hasner Law today or dial (912) 234-2334 to schedule your free consultation and to learn more about how we may be able to help you recover the compensation you deserve.
+Contact Hasner Law today to learn more about how we may be able to help you recover the compensation you deserve.